ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 <a name="Arrays_InsertionSort"></a>
 ### Insertion Sort
+Insertion sort is a simple sorting algorithm that works similar to selection sort.
+Here instead of selecting minimum form remaining array, for every element we place it at its correct position in the array so far.
+The array is virtually split into a sorted and an unsorted part.
+Values from the unsorted part are picked and placed at the correct position in the sorted part.
+Look at this for bettwe understanding: https://media.geeksforgeeks.org/wp-content/uploads/insertionsort.png

 - Best Case : O(n)
 - Average Case : O(n^2)
 - Worst Case : O(n^2)